ziebellious/getting-cleaning-data/CodeBook.md

 </table>

 ##Creation
 Tidy_final.txt was created in R using the script run_analysis.R, which runs against data from the [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+These data must be stored in a folder called "UCI HAR Dataset" within the R working directory.
 The script involves the following steps (which are explained in more detail via comments throughout the script):
-+ Install/call required packages (dplyr, tidyr, reshape2) and set working directory.
++ Call required packages: dplyr, tidyr, and reshape2.
 + Read in subjects, activities, and feature measurement data for both test and training sets (stored in a list).
 + Combine subject, activity, and feature measurement data for both test and training sets.
 + Read in activity labels and add to combined data described in \#3 above.